makersacademy/CV/README.md

 A concise, logical thinker with an ability to exploit technical skills to solve problems rapidly and clearly.
 My joy of solving problems has been well tested at Makers where I've faced implementation and logic problems on a daily basis, my prior experience has helped me remain calm and apply a logical, scientific approach to resolving the current issue.
 It is this rollercoaster of frustration and reward that makes coding so appealing for me.

-- At North Central London CCGs I created a reporting suite that enabled HRG level drill down across all of our provider trusts using macros to automate the transformation of multi-format reports.
-Previously the reports has been restricted to high level values without the ability to analyse and interrogate.
-My system could run automatically providing instant access to patient level data
-- At North West London CCGs I produced a 5 year planning template that was used across the entire sector.
-Ensuring consistency of approach within organisations and an ability to consolidate reports for upward reporting.

 #### Technical Skills

 Advanced Excel and SQL data skills with a proven ability to transform vast, complex data into meaningful management reports.

 tSQL / MS Query / SSIS - writing queries and procedures to automate processes.
 Large scale project examples include:
-* scripting the financial reconciliation for a patient level costing project spanning multiple organisations and patient pathways (NWL Whole Systems)
+- scripting the financial reconciliation for a patient level costing project spanning multiple organisations and patient pathways (NWL Whole Systems)
-* generating the trust income plans from the bottom-up, allowing all components of change (eg. growth) to be identified and reported.
+- generating the trust income plans from the bottom-up, allowing all components of change (eg. growth) to be identified and reported.
 Process included version control to roll back changes
-* Scripting patient level costs from Patient Administration Systems (PAS)
+- Scripting patient level costs from Patient Administration Systems (PAS)

 #### Communication